Salomon's ultimate freeride ski, the QST Blank

 TOURING 4

-The newly added double sidewall technology provides the skis with strong grip, keeping your feet stable even at high speeds.
-The tops of the skis don't flap around as much, even at high speeds.
-The lack of ski wobble provides a sense of security, even at high speeds.
-The stability when accelerating after a jump makes them ideal for hard-charging skiing, where you hit multiple items in succession.
+The newly added double sidewall technology provides strong grip and stability even at high speeds.
+The ski tips are less prone to chattering even at high speeds.
+The reduced ski wobble provides a sense of security even at high speeds.
+The stability when accelerating after a jump makes it suitable for hard charging skiing, such as hitting multiple features in succession.
 The

-slightly lowered wide point of the nose makes it easier to perform tricks like nose butters.
+slightly lowered wide point of the nose makes it easier to perform tricks like nose buttering.

-The skis' image is that the nose and tail smoothly move in the direction of travel, while the technology underfoot provides firm grip.
-This not only provides high maneuverability, but also allows you to ski extremely hard.
-These skis are especially recommended for those who want stable turns and glide even on high-speed turns and hard surfaces, or for those who ski slopes with continuous hits, and who require grip in all situations.
+The skis feel like the nose and tail smoothly enter the direction of travel, and the technology underfoot provides firm grip.
+This not only makes them highly maneuverable, but also allows for very hard skiing.
+They are especially recommended for those who want stable turns and skiing on high speeds and hard-packed slopes, or those who ski on slopes with continuous hits—anyone who wants grippy turns in any situation.

 Click here to see the Hokkaido session with Sasaki and Katsuno